wojciech-adaptive/aeron/aeron-cluster/README.md

     recommended way to use Cluster.
 Automatic elections are more reliable.
  - **Automatic Elections:** Automatic elections (default) can be enabled to have a leader elected at random from the members with the most up-to-date log.
- - **Dynamic Membership:** Cluster node membership can be dynamic with support for members to join and quit the cluster with membership changes recorded in the log.

 The majority of cluster members determine consensus.
 Clusters should typically be 3 or 5 in population size.
 However, 2 node clusters are supported whereby both members must agree the log and in the event of failure the remaining member